SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 In this exercise you will learn:

-- How to explore the package.json and it's contents.
+- How to explore the `package.json` and its contents.
 - How to define the database schema for the SAP HANA Cloud database.
 - How to build and deploy the schema to your HDI container.